Practitioner-Grade Quality, Simplified: The FormulaForge Advantage

 What makes a supplement “practitioner-grade”?

-The term is not legally defined, but in clinical practice it refers to three measurable standards: using the highest-bioavailability form of each nutrient (T1 forms), verifying purity through independent third-party testing, and dosing at levels that match the ranges used in peer-reviewed research.
+The term is not legally defined, but in clinical practice it refers to three measurable standards: using the highest-bioavailability form of each nutrient (Premium forms, score 85+), verifying purity through independent third-party testing, and dosing at levels that match the ranges used in peer-reviewed research.
 Brands like Pure Encapsulations, Thorne, and Designs for Health have built their reputations on consistently meeting these standards.
-However, the standards themselves are not brand-exclusive—any manufacturer who sources T1 ingredients, tests their products, and doses therapeutically is producing practitioner-grade supplements.
+However, the standards themselves are not brand-exclusive—any manufacturer who sources Premium ingredients, tests their products, and doses therapeutically is producing practitioner-grade supplements.

 Is there a real difference between Thorne and a generic store brand?